alexfrederick1/Power-Outages-Analysis/README.md

-# Power-Outages-Analysis
+# Power Outages Analysis
 Analysis of power outages for DSC 80 at UCSD

-Project by Alex Frederick and Sam Ouyang
+By Alex Frederick and Sam Ouyang

+Introduction